vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 The options that these topics describe apply to both the `vic-machine` CLI utility and to the Create Virtual Container Host wizard in the vSphere Client.

-For the full list of `vic-machine create` options, with links to the relevant sections of the documentation, see [Index of `vic-machine create` Options](vicmachine_create_options_ref.md).
+For the full list of `vic-machine create` options, with links to the relevant sections of the documentation, see [`vic-machine` Options Reference](vicmachine_options_ref.md).